nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * `dd-MM-yyyy` E.g. `31-12-2021`
   * `dd.MM.yyyy` E.g. `01.12.2021`
   * `dd MMM yyyy` E.g. `31 Dec 2021`
-* When adding or editing an order using the commands, the `DELIVERY_DATE` should be a future date.<br>
+* When adding or editing an order using the commands, the `DELIVERY_DATE` should be today's date or a future date.<br>
   I.e. the date today or a date after today.
-* `DELIVERY_DATE` can be stored as a date in the past in the application.
-Orders with a `DELIVERY_DATE` before today's date will not be deleted.<br>
+* Orders with a `DELIVERY_DATE` before today's date will not be deleted.<br>
-  I.e. a few days after you entered an order with a valid `DELIVERY_DATE`, it might become a date before today.<br>
+  I.e. If you entered an order with a `DELIVERY_DATE` for tomorrow, the order will not be deleted even if you launch the application again in two days.<br>
 :information_source: You do not have to worry about losing track of overdue orders.<br>

 **:exclamation: For advanced users:** You will be able to enter a past delivery date into the save file `cakecollate.json`.
 As such, you are recommended to add/edit a delivery date through the application itself.